-In the days that followed his death, I couldn’t help but recall our prior conversation and wonder if his death could have somehow been prevented if he’d had more of a vested interest in walking for good health as opposed to mere monetary gain.
+In the days following his death, I couldn’t help but recall our prior conversation and wonder if his death could have somehow been prevented if he’d had more of a vested interest in walking for good health as opposed to mere monetary gain.

 In case you aren’t familiar with the Apple Watch, the Move goal is accessible on the “Activity” app of the device and basically refers to the number of ‘active’ calories burned daily based on your activity history.
 The Move goal doesn’t include your total daily calories, as the latter is based on a combination of your active calories and estimated metabolic rate (the rate at which you burn calories).